SayeeZ/Portfolio/README.md

 # Portfolio
-Just revising my development skills, creating this for fun
+Just revising my development skills.
+Created this repo just to play with HTML5 tags.`